Office of Drain Commissioner

 - Road side ditches are generally the responsibility of the Road Commission of Kalamazoo County.
 You can make a service request with that office at 269-381-3170.

 - Drain pipes and open channels that are not county drains or not along roads are likely the responsibility of the property owner (for example, parking lots or farm fields).

-- Streams or rivers that are not drains under our jurisdiction may be the responsibility of the Kalamazoo District Office of the Michigan Department of Environmental Quality at 269-567-3500.
+- Streams or rivers that are not drains under our jurisdiction may be the responsibility of the Kalamazoo District Office of the Michigan Department of Environmental, Great Lakes and Energy (EGLE) at 269-567-3500.

 - Each local municipality - city, township or village - has their own drainage system, including the cities of Galesburg, Kalamazoo, Parchment, Portage and the villages of Augusta, Climax, Richland, Schoolcraft, and Vicksburg.
 If you are in the limits of these municipalities, it is likely that a drain belongs to the municipality.

 Report drain maintenance needs to the Drain Office.
 This includes anything that impedes the normal flow of the drain or causes injury to the drain, drain structures, livestock, fish, wildlife, or public health.
 This includes the accumulation of rubbish, debris, siltation, obstructions, and stream bank erosion.